 To dive right in, click here to complete a twenty-question survey.
 It will assist you in participating in a global community that may not have shared values but retain the right to common interests.

 The survey begins with a standard online communication network using prompts.
 There are multiple prompts with an overlap in the table of contents. (back to table) Here are five.

 - Open Space

 - Urban Limits

 An ethos of the many will not be comfortable.
 Social action stimulants tend to aim directly at your spinal cord.
 The spirit here will require the full engagement of your upper spheres to find alternatives to the hyper-engagement demanded by the clutter of information paraphernalia that surrounds us.
 Stay with your vision.
-Recognition and understanding come with patience, dedicated study, teamwork, and unexpected friendships.
+RecWhat is the connection between EBODPM and New York City’s ability to rebuild itself?ognition and understanding come with patience, dedicated study, teamwork, and unexpected friendships.